A truck rammed a Michigan synagogue with more than a hundred children inside. Here’s what we know

 “Because we are only 30 hours into this active investigation, it would be irresponsible for me to speculate about his motive at this time,” Runyan said Friday.

-“I don’t think anyone was necessarily more concerned in the last week or two than we have been for the last number of years,” said Temple Israel Rabbi Arianna Gordon, “and all of our security for that length of time has really reflected that we are fully aware of what the world looks like today for the Jewish community.”
+“I don’t think anyone was necessarily more concerned in the last week or two than we have been for the last number of years,” Gordon said, “and all of our security for that length of time has really reflected that we are fully aware of what the world looks like today for the Jewish community.”

 The synagogue had been on high alert for potential violence in the weeks – and years – before the attack.